SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/hide-web-part-from-toolbox.md

 ---
 title: Hide a web part from the toolbox
-description: How to hide a web part from showing up in the web part toolbox on a modern page ms.date: 05/23/2018 ms.prod: sharepoint
+description: How to hide a web part from showing up in the web part toolbox on a modern page ms.date: 06/16/2020 ms.prod: sharepoint
 localization_priority: Priority
 ---

 # Hide a web part from the toolbox

-For scenarios where you automatically instantiate a custom web part on a modern page, you might want the web part not to be manually available for end-users.
-This could for example be a status web part on a home page.
+For scenarios where you automatically instantiate a custom web part on a modern page, you might want the web part not to be manually available for end users.
+This could, for example,  be a status web part on a home page.

 ## Configure hiding the web part from the toolbox

-By default a SharePoint Framework client-side web part will be displayed in the web part toolbox when a user edit a page.
+By default a SharePoint Framework client-side web part will be displayed in the web part toolbox when a user edits a page.
 To allow hiding the web part from the toolbox, you add set the `hiddenFromToolbox` property to `true` in the web part manifest.

 > [!NOTE]
-> this is the location of the file `<WebPartName>\src\webparts\<WebPartFolderName>\<WebPartName>.manifest.json`
+> The component manifest is can be found in the following location in a project: **./src/webparts/{webpart-folder-name}/{webpart-name}.manifest.json**.

 ```json
 {